zebedeeio/beamable-starter/README.md

 There is a playable scene to demo the assets to see what the look and feel is like.

-    💡 **NOTE:** There is no functionality in this demo.
+💡 **NOTE:** There is no functionality in the UI Kit demo.
 This is just to show UI elements that can be used in your projects.

 ---

 ### **Why use Beamable with Zebedee**

 To ensure the security of your game account on Zebedee, it is crucial to safeguard your API key and avoid exposing it within any client-side code.
 By leveraging Beamable in conjunction with Zebedee, you gain a seamless integration solution that allows for easy incorporation of Zebedee functionalities into your game.
 Leveraging the power of Beamable's microservices and Realm configurations, you can establish safe integration of Zebedee within your game environment.

----

 ## Setup Unity

-     💡 This can be done on a new project or an existing one.
+💡 **NOTE:** This can be done on a new project or an existing one.

 **Steps:**